-Best budget coffee machines at a glance:
+Best budget coffee machine at a glance:

 Budget coffee machines can cost less than £100 and are compact countertop appliances with built-in water tanks of generally less than one litre.
 If you're looking for a machine that's convenient and easy to use, opt for a coffee pod machine.
 Just be aware that you will have to pay for a supply of coffee pods too, which can range from 25p up to 75p per pod.
 The alternative is to go for a small filter coffee machine or espresso maker that takes ground coffee.
 If you really love your beans and want an authentic experience, you may want to pay a bit more for a bean-to-cup coffee machine.
-You'll be able to savour the wonderful ritual of making your coffee from scratch and save money in the long-run as whole beans cost a lot less than coffee pods.
-Not to mention, it's better for the planet too.
+You'll be able to savour the wonderful ritual of making your coffee from scratch and save money in the long run as whole beans cost a lot less than coffee pods.
+Not to mention, it's better for the planet, too.

 However, it's worth noting that budget appliances don't tend to have milk frothers like you'd see on a coffee shop machine.
 You can buy a separate gadget to froth the milk or opt for a coffee pod machine with pod varieties that contain milk powder.
 Brands like Nescafé Dolce Gusto offer an enormous range of rich and flavourful coffees with a creamy and velvety microfoam.
 If you're after a little more coffee maker brew-how, check out our FAQs below.